Brian Samson Bulit Powerhouse High School Program at Conestoga

 Conroy, Croonquist, Kluh, LoCascio, Hart and Rice Named All-Conference Selections

 Wildcats Will Participate in Two Events Leading Up to the 2013 Season

 Senior Persevered to Become Major Contributor for Lacrosse Team

-The 2009 and 2010 back-to-back CAA and BIG EAST Coach of the Year has led the Wildcats to unprecedented success in recent seasons.
-During the past five years, Corrado has garnered a .576 overall winning percentage while posting a .630 winning percentage the past three seasons.
-His career record currently stands at 52-40 following the conclusion of the 2012 campaign, while posting a 29-17 record over last three years.
+The 2013, 2010 and 2009 BIG EAST and CAA Coach of the Year has led the Wildcats to unprecedented success in recent seasons.
+Over the last nine seasons, Corrado has garnered a .562 overall winning percentage while posting a .528 mark in conference contests.
+His career record currently stands at 71-66 following the conclusion of the 2015 campaign.

 In his time at Villanova, Corrado has served in several capacities including mentoring the defense and serving as the recruiting coordinator.
 His expertise specifically lies with coordinating defensive efforts, and in 2003 and 2004, the Wildcats scoring defense ranked first and seventh in the nation, respectively.
 In 2005, Villanova improved to fourth in the country, allowing just 7.13 goals per game.